 What kind of articles we looking for?
 Here are some suggestions:

 Related to the Theory of Positive Disintegration (TPD)

 - Popularization of psychological research—perhaps your own, perhaps someone else’s—that ties in with or complements TPD and makes it accessible to the educated non-expert.
 Think academic content, but popular voice.
 (If you’re not fully comfortable writing in the popular voice, we’ll be happy to work with you to polish it and get it to fit our voice and our audience.)

 - Personal memoir on positive disintegration and reintegration experiences.
 Think content that will help others going through this realize that they’re not alone, and see that others can come out the other side not only intact, but stronger than they were when they started.

 - Biographical studies, much like the memoir but about someone who’s not you.
 We’re especially interested in role models for aspiring human catalysts.

 - Creative writing that brings to light some element of positive disintegration.
 Sometimes fiction is the best way to reveal Truth—and get our imaginational overexcitability flying!

 Complementary to the Theory

 - We’re also open to discussions of current events or the modern world without a debate partner.
-Just let us know why you think it relates to reintegration and TPD (even peripherally), and we’ll consider it.
+Just let us know why you think it relates to reintegration and personal growth, and we’ll consider it.

 - Got another idea not on this list?
 Pitch it!
-If you think our audience would be interested, we’d love to consider it.
+If you think our audience would be interested, we’d be honored to consider it.